iudiciis/PasswordCracker/README.md

 This creates a CSV file with plaintext passwords and their MD5, SHA1, SHA256, and SHA512 hashes.

 ## File Formats
+Example files can be found in the `data` folder.

 ### User File Format
 Create a text file with username:password or username:hash pairs, one per line: